jaihysc/nelson-textbook-scraper/README.md

-# Nelson online textbook scraper
+# Nelson Online Student Textbook Scraper

-Scrapes the Nelson textbooks into pdfs because their web interface is horrible
+Scrapes Nelson Student Textbooks into PDFs because their web interface is horrible

 ## Usage

-### **Nelson account needed** as their pdfs cannot be accessed without logging in
+**Nelson Textbook Code(s) Needed** as their pdfs cannot be accessed without first obtaining a code

-### You **must already possess the digital textbook** in your Nelson account

 1. Log in through Nelson's website to access their [dashboard](https://www.mynelson.com/mynelson/staticcontent/html/PublicLogin.html)
 2. Open your textbook of choice and open any PDF within it
 3. Open your web browser's console
    * `Ctrl + Shift + i` for Google Chrome